gaphor/presentations/make-your-app-multiplatform/slides.md

 ## Keep Things Simple
 - Grab a great GUI toolkit
 - Use out of the box widgets and other components
-- Use a few key libraries if needed, ensure dependencies are well supported across platforms
+- Use a few key libraries if needed
+- Ensure dependencies are cross-platform

 <img src="/images/dependencies-toml.svg" height=300>